-New in 2015, the NJ Division of Fish and Wildlife has split the Free Fishing Days.
-The first will be held on Saturday, June 13.
-The second Free Fishing Day will occur on Saturday, October 17, 2015.
+Beginning in 2015, the NJ Division of Fish and Wildlife has offered spring and fall Free Fishing Days.
+In 2021 the first is Saturday, June 5, and the second Free Fishing Day is Saturday, October 23.

-The June Free Fishing Day will be held in conjunction with National Fishing and Boating Week; the October date will allow the public to take advantage of the fall trout stocking.
+The June Free Fishing Day is held in conjunction with National Fishing and Boating Week; the October date allows the public to take advantage of the fall trout stocking.
 Remember: on these days fishing is allowed on the Garden State’s public waters without a license or trout stamp.
 All other regulations, including size and daily catch limits, remain in effect.

 New Jersey’s two Free Fishing Days are a no-risk investment for an introduction to freshwater fishing in the Garden State and the perfect time for families to enjoy two days of outdoor fun for free.
 Though youngsters under the age of 16 don’t need a license, these days provide a special benefit to adults who can join in the fun without having to purchase a license.
 That is, until they get hooked on a sport that just might become a lifetime of fun for the whole family.
 Free Fishing Days also provide a great opportunity for out-of-state visitors to sample some of the finest freshwater fishing opportunities in the Northeast.